Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 - requires the submission of a Change of Graduate Program Application

-Students not in good academic standing must consult with the Graduate School prior to initiating a Change of Graduate Program Application.
+Students not in good academic standing must consult with the Office of Graduate Studies prior to initiating a Change of Graduate Program Application.
 Students may view the procedures and obtain the Change of Graduate Program Application at http://www.grad.usf.edu/inc/linked-files/GRADUATE_SCHOOL_Chg_of_Program_Application.pdf.
-Students must consult with the new program and the Graduate School before completing any paperwork.
+Students must consult with the new program and the Office of Graduate Studies before completing any paperwork.

 Students with Disabilities Policy